rawaniharsh/rawaniharsh/README.md

 - 🏠 I'M from <b>INDIA</b>
 - 🌱 I’m currently learning more about Artificial Intelligence.
-- 👯 I’m looking to collaborate on [React Native].
+- 👯 I’m looking to collaborate on various machine learning projects.
-- 💬 Ask me about React Nativr or any tech related stuff.
+- 💬 Ask me about React Native or any tech related stuff.
 - 📫 How to reach me: [Linkedin - @harshmuski](https://www.linkedin.com/in/harshmuski))
 - 😄 Pronouns: He/His.